openlab-apps/NextFlow-Genomics-Processing/README.md

 # To Do

--Implement GVCF genotyping (using JointGenotyping.nf) -Implement CNN-based caller?
+- Implement GVCF genotyping (using JointGenotyping.nf)
+- Implement CNN-based caller?
--Variant Annotation
+- Variant Annotation